 Let’s continue with our story from the previous chapter, of an auction eCommerce website who serves Sellers and Buyers.
 Both of them not only share something, sometimes they go through the same things.
 For example, both Sellers and Buyers need to pay.
 The Sellers need to pay us for our website’s service and Buyers need to pay us for the Seller’s item.

-They were both done adding items to the checkout basket and now need to go through Payment.
+When they are both done adding items to the checkout basket, they need to go through Payment.
 They’ll both select a Payment method and a Payment plan, review the order and confirm it.
 Once done, the most amazing thing happens – the Buyer goes back to being a Buyer and the Seller goes back to being a Seller.
 They would also later be able to go through their Payment history.

 Let’s examine what going through Payment is.
 It starts with a user taking one step.
 And then another step.
 And then another one.
 There is a name for that thing we do when we take one step after the other, a journey.
 So I guess it is no wonder that some PMs call it a User Journey.
 Those are technically known as a procedure, a process or a Flow.
 And while someone goes through it, steps may change a state which can later be viewed.
 [We’re going to use the term Flow as process and procedure have a technical ambiguity]